-We can also ask the Independent Reviewer to conduct thematic reviews of areas of our work in taking regulatory decisions and make recommendations about changes we could make to improve our systems.
+We can also ask the Independent Reviewers to conduct thematic reviews of areas of our work in taking regulatory decisions and make recommendations about changes we could make to improve our systems.

-The Independent Reviewer does not have the power to take decisions on individual cases but can recommend that we look at a case again or change a decision.
-Our senior staff will decide whether a case should be sent to the Independent Reviewer to look at.
-You should contact the person dealing with your case if you think the outcome of a report should be looked at again.
+The Independent Reviewers do not have the power to take decisions in individual cases following a review but can recommend that we look at a case again or change a decision.
+Our senior staff will decide whether a case should be sent to an Independent Reviewer for review.
+You should contact the person dealing with your case if you think a regulatory decision should be looked at again.

 The Independent Reviewers do not enter into direct correspondence with those involved in a case that is being reviewed.
 Where a party does contact an Independent Reviewer directly, they will read the communication and forward it to the relevant department to provide a response or take such other action as is required.